wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

             <p>Suspend Maximum Duration</p>
          </td>
          <td>
-            <p>The maximum time duration (Millis) for which the endpoint is suspended when suspend error codes are received from it.</p>
+            <p>The maximum time duration (in miliseconds) for which the endpoint is suspended when the suspend error codes are received.</p>
          </td>
       </tr>
       <tr>